Another Harassment Case at Cal State

 Sakaki declined to say whether she read the investigator’s report on Sawyer.

-“100%, more should have been done.
+“One hundred percent, more should have been done.
 Something should have been discussed—something should have happened,” said Raquel de los Santos, who previously worked for Sawyer.
-Sakaki “did a disservice to all those students and staff that she needed to protect as president....
-She turned the other way.”
+Sakaki “did a disservice to all those students and staff that she needed to protect as president … She turned the other way.”

 Sawyer, in an email to a Times reporter, called the allegations in the investigation “baseless.”